 The pool at the Blue Lagoon was formed in 1976 from the waste water of the nearby geothermal plant.
 Five years later, people started bathing in this pool once the supposed healing powers of the water began to gain popularity.
 The Blue Lagoon spa was established in 1992.

-- Access to the hot pools at this spa starts at 54 euros per adult.
+- Access to the hot pools at this spa starts at 44 euros per person over 13 years old.

 - Water temperature: 37-39 C (99-102 F)